The Pro Bono Resource Center of Maryland (PBRC) is a statewide organization that supports volunteer lawyers and legal advocates.

 Additional Resources:

-- Maryland Legal Services Corporation Income Guidelines for FY22 – Maryland programs offering free legal help usually require clients to meet income, case type, and geographic guidelines.
+- Maryland Legal Services Corporation Income Guidelines for FY24 – Maryland programs offering free legal help usually require clients to meet income, case type, and geographic guidelines.
 Many, but not all, use the income guidelines set by the Maryland Legal Services Corporation, which are based on median Maryland income and posted here for reference.
-At present, all of PBRC’s legal clinics are available regardless of income.
+At present, all PBRC’s legal clinics in Baltimore City are available regardless of income.
 If you are seeking legal help through another program, be sure to confirm your income eligibility directly with that program.

 - Legal Services Programs in Maryland – a listing of statewide legal services providers.